Vienna General Hospital: New AKH

-With time, the Joseph-era buildings of the general hospital became unwieldy, so in 1957, it was decided to establish a new large central hospital.
-The building of the new AKH begun in the summer of 1964.
+With time, the Joseph-era buildings of the general hospital became unwieldy, so in 1957, it was decided to establish a new large central hospital, about half a kilometer from the Josephine location.
+The building of the new AKH began in the summer of 1964.
 At the beginning, the personnel hostels and the university clinics for child medicine were moved.
 In 1974, the building of the main house began.
 This consists of an outpatient clinic and OI area (approx. 50 OI halls) and two large, 22-floor high bed towers, which accommodate 2,200 beds.

 The AKH is connected with its own underground (metro) station (U6 Michelbeuern/AKH) to the public transportation network.
 The Zentralbau with the bed towers was officially opened in 1994, but already partly in use from 1991.
 The total construction costs are equivalent, in 2004 values, to approximately 4.5 billion euro, projected as 1 billion Schilling (72.67 million euro originally).
 The construction costs are carried together by the city of Vienna and the Austrian federation.
 The cost explosion and an associated bribery affair with the building of the new AKH led to the AKH scandal, the largest Austrian building scandal.
-Moreover, the Austrian magazine ECO reported that only 60% of the AKH was used, and was thus planned much too large.
-The unused (however completely equipped) part stands completely empty.

 At present, about 9,000 people are employed at the AKH.
 Of these, approximately 1,600 physicians and 4,500 allied health and nursing workers attend to patients.
 Annually, nearly 95,000 people are treated as inpatients, and another half-million attend the hospital's 384 outpatient clinics.
 Over 11,000 students are registered at the Medical University of Vienna.